fp7-netide/Usecases/Usecase2/ryu/README.md

 This readme helps the user to run the Ryu application designed to manage the UC2 network, on top of a Mininet topology.

-The mininet script allows the user to choose between OpenFlow 1.0 (by default) and 1.3, but the application supports only OpenFlow 1.0.
+The mininet script allows the user to choose between OpenFlow 1.0 (by default) and 1.3, the IITS_NetManager application supports only OpenFlow 1.0, for OpenFlow 1.3 Use the IITS\_NetManager\_13 application as well as the CompositionFile-JavaCore\_13.xml.

 ## Installation

 Quick-start

 ```
-1) Start ryu application: ryu-manager Application/IITS_NetManager.py --observe-links
+1) Start ryu application: ryu-manager Application/IITS_NetManager[\_13].py --observe-links
 2) Start Mininet: ./mininetStart.sh [of13]
 3) Start traffic in Mininet to verify the default setup:
 	a) ICMP PING to/from all